Baked Sesame Soy Chicken Breasts

 - Hot sauce (opt) - for serving

 - Make vinaigrette - Whisk together soy sauce, rice vinegar, sesame oil, brown sugar, and cooking oil (portion for vinaigrette).
-Add some hot sauce if you’d like a bit of spice.
+Add some hot sauce (not on ingredient list) if you’d like a bit of spice.
 (Can be done up to 5 days ahead)

-- Quinoa - Combine quinoa with stock in a saucepan.
+- Quinoa - (Skip if quinoa was made ahead for Tuesday.)
+Combine quinoa with stock in a saucepan.
 Add some salt.
 Bring to a boil covered.
 Lower heat, keep covered, and cook until liquid is absorbed, 8 to 10 minutes.
 (Can be done up to 5 days ahead)

 - Broccoli / Carrots - Prep as directed and combine.
 (Can be done up to 5 days ahead)